JohnEarnest/Octo/Chip8 Programming.md

 			clear
 		again

-Note that immediate adds (adding a constant) do not set vF on overflow; we must store the velocity of the balls in registers, at least temporarily.
+Note that immediate adds (adding a constant) do not set `vf` on overflow; we must store the velocity of the balls in registers, at least temporarily.

 Tile-based Movement
 -------------------
 Say you want to make a turn-based game where a player moves an 8x8 tile at a time.
-We can use 'key' to wait for key input and then move the player based on the value we get.
+We can use `key` to wait for key input and then move the player based on the value we get.
 In this example I will represent the player's horizontal and vertical position using a single "tile" coordinate system which numbers each 8x8 region on the screen left to right, top to bottom.
 Later on, this system would make it easy to add obstacles and tiles which do special things when a player walks on them.

 	: darwinian
 		0b00000000